moocow-the-bovine/dstar-gantry/README.txt

     ADME.txt> for details.

 CAVEATS
+  ""free" !=" "non-free">
+    This document (and the underlying code) was originally written for the (non-free) code-base employed by the DWDS/ZDL ecosystem.
+Care has been taken to ensure that as much functionality as reasonably possible is available via publicly accessible repositories.
+In the transition to public maximal public accessibility, this repository -- and its dependencies -- have likely diverged from whatever version(s) -- if any -- are still in use in that ecosystem.
+Some things will be broken, Other things may not work as advertised.
+Basic corpus compilation & runtime services have been tested and appear to work, Comments, bug-reports, & contributions are welcome.

   docker storage drivers
     Problems with runtime cross-layer copy operations have been observed in the past when using the "overlay2" docker storage driver, which is the